“Liberte’ ! Egalite’ ! Fraternite’ !”

 3. Creating awareness through participating in TV debates, writing articles for print media, stage drama, radio programmes, writing for magazines.

-4. Weekly meeting for victims.
+4. Weekly meeting with victims.

 5. Submitting memorandum to police, political personalities, judges, senior IAS / IPS officers.

 6. Dharnas, Political Rally, Distribution of pamphlets.

 Men’s rights are deliberately neglected in India, due to onslaught of feminism, vote bank politics and vested interest in western countries and entities like USA, UK, UN and large multinational companies.
 He thinks that it is a communist agenda of nationalization of family function (state getting involved in all family related functions).
 This is a part of the planned destruction of the family system and nationalization of the role of men.

 There needs to be a political solution the present issues of men’s rights.
 Else there will be increased violence against women and state.
 Unfortunately, the establishments are not able to see this.